 CB: Joleon Lescott

-Lescott started his career with Wolverhampton before moving to Everton.
-However, the peak of his career was spent at Manchester City, where Manchester City won their first Premiership in 2012.
-He featured for England at Euro 2012.
+Joleon Lescott started his career with Wolverhampton before moving to Everton.
+However, the peak of his career was spent with Manchester City, where Manchester City won their first ever Premiership in 2012.
+He played 26 times for England.
+He was featured for England at European Chamopionship in 2012.

 LB: Ashley Cole